kaidez/kaidez.com/_drafts/2015-18-02-ajax-beginners.md

 All examples run in their own folder from an `index.html` file.  `index.html` always references a minified version of jQuery 1.11.2 and a file called `scripts.js`.

-jQuery will always be one level up from `index.html` in a folder called `js/libs` and `scripts.js` file will be in the same folder as `index.html`.
+jQuery will always be one level up from `index.html` in a folder called `js/libs` while `scripts.js` will be in the same folder as `index.html`.
 All of this is done so that each example folder doesn't need its own copy of jQuery.

 The tree structure looks like this:
 {% prism markup %}